leultadele123/Gitbra/README.md

-### this is the prject that used to prepae the the stuent whichattebd at unsa
+### this is the project that used to ###  prepare the the student for git

-afsdgvwbjksbdkjndskcasnkcasndkjbqhdsfa -m
+develope your own project and use github for the best result